Comprendre-Steem/steemconnect-vuejs/README.md

-# SteemConnect v2 demo app
+# SteemConnect v2 demo app TEST

 This simple project has been created to learn and demonstrate the usage of SteemConnect v2.